 Author affiliations: 1Brookhaven National Laboratory, 2Boston University, 3Argonne National Laboratory, 4Oregon Health Science University, 5Massachusetts Institute of Technology

 This work was supported by the U.S. Department of Energy (DOE) Oﬃce of Biological and Environmental Research as part of the “Environment Sensing and Response” Scientiﬁc Focus Area of the BER Genomic Science Program.
 T.W.V. was partially supported by the National Institutes of Health T32 Grant 5T32GM092714 and a Director’s Postdoctoral Fellowship at NSLS-II.
 B.I. and K.N.A. were supported by National Science Foundation MCB-1615252 and MCB-1614608, respectively.
+The Life Sciences Collaborative Access Team is supported by the Michigan Economic Development Corporation and the Michigan Technology Tri-Corridor (Grant 085P1000817).
 This research used beamline 3-ID (HXN) at the National Synchrotron Light Source II, a U.S. DOE Oﬃce of Science User Facility operated for the DOE Oﬃce of Science by Brookhaven National Laboratory under Contract No. DE-SC0012704.
 This research used resources of the Advanced Photon Source, a U.S. DOE Oﬃce of Science User Facility operated for the DOE Oﬃce of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.

 The U.S. Department of Energy's APS is one of the world’s most productive x-ray light source facilities.
 Each year, the APS provides high-brightness x-ray beams to a diverse community of more than 5,000 researchers in materials science, chemistry, condensed matter physics, the life and environmental sciences, and applied research.
 Researchers using the APS produce over 2,000 publications each year detailing impactful discoveries, and solve more vital biological protein structures than users of any other x-ray light source research facility.
 APS x-rays are ideally suited for explorations of materials and biological structures; elemental distribution; chemical, magnetic, electronic states; and a wide range of technologically important engineering systems from batteries to fuel injector sprays, all of which are the foundations of our nation’s economic, technological, and physical well-being.